Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Both investor profiles are consequentially searching for new stores of value; a phenomena observable through their embrace of qualitive indicators such as ESGs.
 As always, there is a deal of controversy about the efficacy of these specific values and though imperfect in themselves ESG's have sufficient traction to suffice as a general set of heuristics that help make intervention points more evidant.

 Regardless of the specific values, it's apparent that both of our investor profiles are caught in a dilemmea of reconciling qualitive values with quantitive measures.
-They have plenty of motivation to divest their capital but they lack profitable investment vehicals that can account for a given set of values in a quantifiable manner.
+Market participants have plenty of motivation to divest their capital but they lack profitable investment vehicals that can account for a given set of values in a quantifiable manner.

 #### Economic Pathways (How)
 Provisioning divestment options consequentially requires the opening of new markets and a set of market makers that hold a completely different mentality from what we know and have seen before.
 Instead of externalising costs, as entrapeneurs have done in the past, the demands upon the new breed of market makers will be to supply products that instead internalise and account for values.
 This is essentially a $5T market opportunity for blue funds capable of facilitating such a transfomation; the question is what kind of products would such a marketplace either need or want?